 Locations of schools from summer 2013

 Note that the teachers and schools participating in our summer program vary year by year.
 Not all schools have both math and science placements.
-The 2013 map is provided to show the range of geographic areas where we may have placements in any given year but does not represent the exact list of participating schools.
+The 2013 and 2019 maps are provided to show the range of geographic areas where we may have placements in any given year but does not represent the exact list of participating schools.